Killarexe/killarexe.github.io/content/projects/game-of-life-gb/index.md

 This game gives a 20x18 recursive cell grid with the ability to pause/unpause, edit, clear grid and randomize grid.

+Thanks to this project, I've learned how to make games structures and hardware based optimizations.
+And I always wanted to port something for the Game Boy.

 {{< gallery >}}
   <img src="feature.png" class="grid-w50" />
   <img src="gallery/1.png" class="grid-w50" />